karthik-r-rao/karthik-r-rao/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on the Design of a Reconfigurable Array of Neurons for ANN Implementations
+- 🔭 I’m currently working on the design of a reconfigurable array of neurons for ANN implementations
 - 🌱 I’m currently learning [Chisel](https://www.chisel-lang.org/)
-- 👯 I’m looking to collaborate on Digital Design projects involving FPGAs
+- 👯 I’m looking to collaborate on digital design projects involving FPGAs
 - :briefcase: Work experience
   - :arrow_forward: NVIDIA, ASIC Verification Intern
-  - :arrow_forward: Team [Shakti](https://shakti.org.in/), Intern, Design team.
-I worked on the Implementation of Loop Termination and Indirect Branch Predictor components for the I-Class processor
+  - :arrow_forward: Team [Shakti](https://shakti.org.in/), Intern, design team.
+I worked on the implementation of Loop Termination and Indirect Branch Predictor components for the I-Class processor
-- 💬 Ask me about Computer Architecture, Digital Design, FPGAs
+- 💬 Ask me about computer architecture, digital design, FPGAs
 - 📫 How to reach me: karthikrrao30@gmail.com